About Emma's Exchange

 OAA opened the first, publicly accessible syringe services program (SSP) in the state of Montana in May 2013.
 Since the inception, the program has grown exponentially and now serves more than 3,500 individuals across the state.
 At the outset, the program was quite basic in that it only provided for the distribution of sterile supplies and safe disposal.
 However, the program has since evolved to provide a broad range of services for holistic harm reduction, including: sterile syringes and other safer injection equipment (e.g., cottons, cookers); biohazard disposal; overdose prevention and wound care education; free naloxone; harm reduction information and; referral services for syringe services program participants.
 Today the OAA SSP is a thriving, sustainable and unique harm reduction program.

-In addition, those individuals accessing the SSP often take advantage of other health-related services provided by OAA, such as free HIV and HCV testing and counseling services, low-cost Chlamydia, gonorrhea, and syphilis screening, mental health counseling, peer mentoring services, health insurance enrollment, and a housing program for people living with HIV.
+In addition, those individuals accessing the SSP often take advantage of other health-related services provided by OAA, such as low cost HIV and HCV testing, chlamydia, gonorrhea, and syphilis screening, and a housing program for people living with HIV.

 Emma's Exchange